aaujon/prestashopToDolibarr/README.md

 To make it work you need :
-PrestaShop > 1.5.x (not tested on other versions) Dolibarr  >= 3.6.3 (There is a bug in version <= 3.6.2 that prevent orders to be synchronized properly)
+PrestaShop > 1.5.x (not tested on other versions) Dolibarr  >= 3.6.3 (There is a bug in version <= 3.6.2 that prevents orders to be synchronized properly)

 You need to active Dolibarr webservice to allow prestashop to communicate with your dolibarr instance.